37H3N/AI-Level_Control/README.md

 - **NARX**: The NARX neural control system, based on a feedforward neural network, models and controls nonlinear dynamical systems.

 ## How To Use
-To clone and run this application, ensure FactoryIO and TIA Portal (v16 and later) are installed on your computer.
+Follow the PDF and ensure FactoryIO and TIA Portal (v16 and later) are installed on your computer.

 # Future Development